We’ve all experienced a crucible in our lives, that defining moment where events force you to choose a new path forward.

 This pivotal moment essentially ended the era of big dam construction projects in this country.
 At Denver Water, the decision forced the organization to examine its approach to big projects.

-“We knew we were going to have to do business differently,” Martin said at a recent Watershed Summit at the Denver Botanic Gardens.
+“We knew we were going to have to do business differently,” Martin said at the 2018 Watershed Summit at the Denver Botanic Gardens.
 “Collaboration and environmental stewardship would now move to the forefront of every project we do.”

 Environmental groups and project opponents at the time pushed for more conservation, water reuse, and expanding an existing dam, Gross Reservoir, rather than building a new one.